-I am the Algebra 2 teacher at the Mesa Campus.
-I earned a bachelors degree in business with an emphasis on finance from University of Phoenix.
-I earned a masters degree in teaching from University of Southern California.
-I earned a doctorate in Education from University of Phoenix.
-My hobbies include white water rafting, surfing, and rebuilding old cars.
-I currently have a 1954 Chevy four-door sedan, and a 1948 Chevy step side pickup.
-I have been married for over 15 years and have two children.
+Dr. Travis Moore is the new principal at the Heritage Academy Mesa campus.
+Previously he taught Algebra 2 for six years.
+He earned a bachelors degree in business with an emphasis on finance from University of Phoenix and a masters degree in teaching from University of Southern California.
+He later earned a doctorate in Education from University of Phoenix.
+His hobbies include white water rafting, surfing, and rebuilding old cars.
+He currently has a 1954 Chevy four-door sedan, and a 1948 Chevy step side pickup.
+Dr. Moore has been married for over 15 years and has two children.

 I earned my Bachelors in Elementary Education from Ottawa University and my Masters in Science Education from the University of Massachusetts-Lowell.
 I have been teaching science at Heritage Academy-Mesa since 2006.
 I absolutely love using live animals in education.
 I keep a variety of indigenous reptiles and amphibians for use in educational labs and outreach programs.
 I worked at the Phoenix Herpetological Society Reptile Zoo as the venom specialist for nine years where I cared for venomous snakes from all over the world, taught educational programs and relocated hundreds of rattlesnakes from homes in the Phoenix area.
 I conducted a six year rattlesnake research project in Usery Mountain Regional Park and used the data to teach rattlesnake outreach programs for the county parks, cub scouts, boy scouts and elementary schools throughout Mesa.
 During the research project I worked with National Geographic Television on three different rattlesnake films.
 I presented my rattlesnake research at the Biology of the Rattlesnake Symposium and I was a contributing author for the book, Venomous Reptiles and Their Toxins, published by Oxford University Press in 2015.
 I also love spending time with my family, reading, drawing, writing and exploring the vast biodiversity of the Sonoran desert.